 The dispute came to a head at 3 pm on Sept.
 8, 1809, in the woods of Malta (today part of Windsor).
 Andrew Choate planned to buy the farm he rented.
 So he hired John Davis to survey the property line between Choate’s farm and Isaac Mason’s adjoining land.

 He also hired Paul Chadwick, 22, to assist in the survey.
-Chadwick, Davis and a third man were measuring the property using surveyor’s chains.
+Chadwick, Davis and a third man measured the property using surveyor’s chains.
 Surveyor’s chains were made to specific lengths, and surveyors could mark off property in standard units of chains and links.

 Because the chains couldn’t be stretched, they were a trusted unit of measure.
-But they also weighted a lot, which is why a surveying job required three men.
+But they also weighed a lot, which is why a surveying job required three men.

 First Shots in the Malta War

-Malta’s citizenry included a dissident group who did not accept Massachusetts’ ownership of the lands.
+Malta’s citizenry included a dissident group of squatters who did not accept Massachusetts’ ownership of the lands.
 They saw Chadwick and Davis as enforcing land rights to which they held no proper claim.

-Nine men, who witnesses could later say were drunk, disguised themselves in blankets and face masks and tried their best to look like Indians.
+Nine men, who witnesses would later describe as drunk, disguised themselves in blankets and face masks and tried their best to look like Indians.
 They intended to cast blame for their actions on the Native Americans.
-Armed with muskets and scythes, the men made their way through town to the Choate property.
+Armed with muskets and scythes, the men made their way through town to Andrew Choate’s property.
 “Chadwick has crooked eyes,” one man was heard to say, “and damn him, we mean to straighten them.”